 Initially, you have to think about your aquarium’s size before you choose a filter for it.
 The filter size has to be compatible with the tank size.
 Otherwise, the filtration method will fail to clean the water.
 Normally, you will need a large and efficient filter for larger tanks.

 For example, if your aquarium has the capacity of containing more than 20-30 gallons of water, you can choose a canister filter for it.
 For small-sized tanks, you can use basic filters like sponge filters.

 We already know that the filtration process can be of different types.
-All these filtration methods have their own pros and cons, but not all the filters can provide you all the benefits.
+All these filtration methods have their own pros and cons, but not all filters can provide you with all the benefits.
 Some of them have a single filtering process, and some have more than one.
 Hence, you have to choose the filter depending on your tank condition.

 If it requires only one type of filtering method, then you can choose accordingly.
 If you need more than one type of filtration from one filter, you can use one that can satisfy your need.

 You have to check the water flow rate of the filter before buying it for your tank.
-The gph or gallon per hour means how many water cycles the filter can complete within an hour.
+The GPH or gallon per hour means how many water cycles the filter can complete within an hour.
 The higher the rate will be, the more efficient the filter will be.